No ‘researched’ guides

 I only link to product or services that I have used myself and/or am totally comfortable recommending.
 Currently, I use the following affiliate programs: Hostelworld, Amazon, Booking.com, Agoda, World Nomads travel insurance, Columbus travel insurance, Tortuga backpacks, Bluehost, GetYourGuide, Momondo, and Skyscanner.

 I like affiliate links as a revenue source as they’re relevant, can help people out directly, and I’m totally in control of these links (no one is telling me what to write or where to link to).
 Since the affiliate systems are automatic I pretty much never have any contact with anyone at these companies, and I can recommend (or un-recommend) any product or service at any time.
-In other words, these are not sponsorships.

 Amazon legally requires me to put a particular disclosure phrase on my blog, so here goes: “I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.”
 Just so you know.